 The location of hip pain can provide valuable clues about the underlying cause.
 Hip joint problems tend to result in pain on the front of your hip or groin.
-Hip pain on the outside of your hip, upper thigh or outer buttock is generally comes from muscles, ligaments, tendons and other soft tissues surrounding hip joint.
+Hip pain on the outside of your hip, upper thigh or outer buttock generally comes from muscles, ligaments, tendons and other soft tissues surrounding hip joint.

 Hip pain can sometimes be caused by diseases and conditions in other lower back or knees.
 This type of pain is called referred pain.